codex-storage/codex-spec/specs/marketplace.md

 `nonce`

-- It SHOULD NOT be an empty byte array
+- It SHOULD be a random byte array.

 #### Renewal of Storage Request